 Views from up highWhat’s not to love about a mountaintop vista?
 Even some of our big hills afford you spectacular sights.

-Mt TaraweraOur famous Rotorua maunga with a view is Mt Tarawera (pictured above) the site of the largest eruption in New Zealand’s living memory.
-Not only does this historically significant place offer incredible views of the immense craters and domes formed by the 1886 eruption, but you can also see right out to the Pacific Ocean and the smoke rising up from Whakaari White Island, just off the coast of Whakatāne.
-There are only two ways to get to the summit: either by helicopter tour with Volcanic Air or by 4WD with Kaitiaki Adventures.
+1. Mount TaraweraOur famous Rotorua maunga (mountain) with a view is Mt Tarawera (pictured at top) the site of the largest eruption in New Zealand’s living memory.
+Not only does this historically significant place offer incredible views of the immense craters and domes formed by the 1886 eruption, but you can also see right out to the Pacific Ocean and the smoke rising up from volcanic Whakaari White Island, just off the coast of Whakatāne.
+There are only two ways to get to Tarawera's summit: either by helicopter tour with Volcanic Air or by 4WD tour with Kaitiaki Adventures.

 The views from atop Mt Ngongotahā are probably some of the most-photographed by locals and visitors alike – it really is that beautiful!

 Head to Skyline Rotorua at the base of the mountain and, as your Gondola makes its way up and up nearly to the top, the panoramic view of Lake Rotorua and the city that wraps itself around it will be revealed.
 Once you disembark, there are multiple activities that take advantage of the unobstructed altitude, including the Skyswing (a must-do for adrenalin junkies), the chairlift up from the Luge track, the Nature Trail, and Stratosfare Restaurant and Bar.

 Volcanic Hills Winery is also located here and what better way to enjoy the spectacular 180-degree view than with a wine in hand?
 Try a taste of three or five of Volcanic Hills’ award-winning wines made right here in Rotorua, or go straight for your favourite varietal.
 Add in a platter of nibbles for the trifecta.